 Turn the 5-IN-1 upside down so that the handle bars are on the ground, right beside the hole that you plugged out.
 Let the soil plug slide down the steel tube and "deposit" it beside the hole.

 Turn the ProPlugger right side up again and insert the bottom end back into the planting hole to act as a planting guide.
 Drop your muscari bulb down the tube letting it fall right into the planting hole.
-The same technique works for applying bulb fertilizer prior to planting the bulb.
-Just remember to drop in a small amount of soil so that the bulb is not resting directly on top of the fertilizer.

 Fill in the hole using your foot.
 You can use the sharp, cutting end of the ProPlugger to break up any clods of soil.